Take control of your web.

 default.
 But a format string can be provided to customize the output.
 Format

 specifiers for this string are in the table below.
 The default for

-//list just prepends a window number (that can be used for
+//list just prepends a window number (this window number can

 the script you provide, then you can use just one call to this command.
 For

 example, to popup an alert in the currently targetted window you'd use

 //js/alert('Hello World');.
 This would need to be quoted appropriately to be

 used on the command line to prevent shell interpretation of the parentheses:

 If you want to get the result of the script (i.e., the value of the last line

 of the script), you need to make a second call to the